ChrisPasda/crispyclean/Excel-Datenbank_Vergleich/README.md

 README

-Script to compare two excel-tables
+script to compare two excel-tables

 excel-tables are not included